imapex/imapex101/module1/Module 1 README.md

 * Run through the installation of the sample application and start the web server

 # Writing Test Cases

+> “Testing is an infinite process of comparing the invisible to the ambiguous in order to avoid the unthinkable
+> happening to the anonymous.”— James Bach

 Whenever possible, any code that is going to be deployed as part of a CI/CD pipeline should include test cases.
 Ensuring that a project has a good testing suite provides the following benefits: